mnhngn20/keycloak-migrator/README.md

 - `migrationDir`: path to your migration files.
 Point it at `src/...` if you author in TypeScript or `dist/...` if you only want compiled JavaScript to run.
 Paths are resolved relative to the config file.
 - `seedDir`: optional directory for seed files.
 Defaults to `<migrationDir>/seeds`.
+- `tsconfigPath`: optional path to a `tsconfig.json`.
+When provided (or when a `tsconfig.json` lives next to the config file), the CLI registers its path aliases via `tsconfig-paths`, so imports like `@/foo/bar` inside migrations resolve correctly.
 - `keycloak`: host + credentials for the admin user.
 These values are passed to `@keycloak/keycloak-admin-client`.
 - `bootstrap.createRealm`: when true, the realm is created automatically if it does not exist.
 - `bootstrap.client`: optional.
 When provided, we will create the client (if missing) using the exact JSON you supply.
 The type matches the payload of `kc.clients.create` (Keycloak `ClientRepresentation`), so any field that API accepts (redirect URIs, flows, service accounts, etc.) is supported.